Discord: Reception

-Criticisms
+Criticisms and controversies

-Cyberbullying
+Cyberbullying and moderation

-Discord has had problems with hostile behavior and abuse within chats, with some communities of chat servers being "raided" (the taking over of a server by a large number of users) by other communities.
-This includes flooding with controversial topics related to race, religion, politics, and pornography.
-Discord has stated that it has plans to implement changes that would "rid the platform of the issue".
+Discord has had problems with hostile behavior and abuse within chats, with some communities of chat servers being "raided" (a large number of users joining a server) by other communities.
+This includes flooding chats with controversial topics related to race, religion, politics, and pornography.
+In 2017, Discord stated that it has plans to implement changes that would "rid the platform of the issue".

-To better protect its users and its services since these events, Discord has implemented a trust and safety team to monitor the servers and respond to reports.
-This includes dealing with user harassment, servers that violate Discord's terms of service, and protecting servers from "raiding" and spamming by malicious users or bots.
-While they do not directly monitor messages, the trust and safety team can determine malicious activity from service use patterns and/or user-generated reports and take appropriate steps, including more detailed investigation, to deal with the matter.
-The service plans to expand this team as they continue to gain new users.
+Discord has a Trust and Safety department, which is tasked with responding to user reports.
+However, because Discord is centered around private communities, it is difficult to conduct research on its effectiveness.
+A study published in New Media & Society criticized Discord's offloading of server search functions to unmoderated third-party apps, saying that it facilitates hateful communities to find new audience.

 In January 2018, The Daily Beast reported that it found several Discord servers that were specifically engaged in distributing revenge porn and facilitating real-world harassment of the victims of these images and videos.
 Such actions are against Discord's terms of service and Discord shut down servers and banned users identified from these servers.